jdcloudcom/en/documentation/Storage-and-CDN/Cloud-File-Service/Introduction/Benefits.md

 ## Stable and Reliable

 The Cloud File Service(CFS) adopts three-copy redundancy storage offering super powerful stability and reliability which can satisfy the needs of your application services on the availability and reliability of file system.
+General CFS backend provides excellent read/write performance by using SSD hard disk and capacity CFS backend provides good sequential read/write performance and higher cost performance by using HDD hard disk.

 ## Complete Hosting Service